state-management/state-machine-react/README.md

 By decoupling state management logic from UI components, **state-machine-react** promotes cleaner, more maintainable, and testable React code.
 Since the state can be modified from within a Command only, this will result in business logic moving out of UI components into command classes.

-### Implementation Example
+### Implementation Examples
+- [Sample React Web App](https://github.com/state-management/react-example) that you can clone.
+It is a web app example with unit tests, showcasing the use of `state-machine-react` wrapper.
-- [Sample React project](https://github.com/state-management/react-example) that you can clone.
-It is a fully working example with unit tests, showcasing the use of `state-machine-react` wrapper.
+- [Sample React Native Mobile App](https://github.com/state-management/ReactNativeExample) that you can clone.
+It is a React Native mobile app example with unit tests, showcasing the use of `state-machine-react` wrapper.

 ## Features